opencv/opencv/doc/tutorials/calib3d/real_time_pose/real_time_pose.rst

-In order to read the model mesh I implemented a *class* **Mesh** which has a function *load()* that opens a *.ply file and store the 3D points of the object and also the composed triangles.
-You can find an example of a model mesh in :file:`samples/cpp/tutorial_code/calib3d/real_time_pose_estimation/Data/box.ply` or :download:`download from here <./../../../samples/cpp/tutorial_code/calib3d/real_time_pose_estimation/Data/box.ply>`.
+In order to read the model mesh I implemented a *class* **Mesh** which has a function *load()* that opens a :math:`*`.ply file and store the 3D points of the object and also the composed triangles.
+You can find an example of a model mesh in :file:`samples/cpp/tutorial_code/calib3d/real_time_pose_estimation/Data/box.ply`.

    .. code-block:: cpp